Shell latest oil giant to see profits surge due to Iran war impact - MyJoyOnline

 On Monday, Maersk said its US-flagged vessel, the Alliance Fairfax, which had been stranded in the Gulf since the end of February, had managed to exit the Strait of Hormuz accompanied by US military assets.

-Clerc said Tehran's ambition for control of the Strait and eventual toll charges would be a significant change for the industry, "similar to the canals in Suez and in Panama, where we also pay to go through".
+Clerc said Tehran's ambition to control the Strait and eventually impose tolls would be a significant change for the industry, "similar to the canals in Suez and in Panama, where we also pay to go through".

-But he said at this stage any toll charges on the Strait of Hormuz were "very, very speculative" and it would have to reopen first.
+But he said that at this stage, any toll charges on the Strait of Hormuz were "very, very speculative" and that it would have to reopen first.

 Latest Stories